 Increased for of atlantoaxial (C1-C2) joint.

 Lengthening (stretching) of neck neuro vasculature including the vagus nerve.

 The red line and the black line

 The neck x-ray above displays this patient’s problem.
 The Black dash line is the path a normal curve should take in the neck normal curve.
 Now compare this with the red line.
 The red line is tracing the path of the curve or lack of a curve that this patient’s neck is taking.
-That red line is an illustration of cervical dyssfunction.
+That red line is an illustration of cervical dysfunction.

 A brief explanation of the cervical spine alignment goals

-To further demonstrate these problems the image “cervical degenerative dysstructure” also shows the progressive natural of cervical instability leading to a breakdown of the cervical curve. this can result in destructive forces being placed on vital neurovascular structures including the spinal cord.
+To further demonstrate these problems the image “cervical degenerative dysstructure” also shows the progressive nature of cervical instability leading to a breakdown of the cervical curve. this can result in destructive forces being placed on vital neurovascular structures including the spinal cord.